7th Circuit Rules that Gay Worker Can Sue the Catholic Church

 What the Law Says About Hostile Work Environments

 Employees can bring hostile work environment claims against employers covered by discrimination laws.
 Discrimination in the form of harassment is prohibited under several federal laws, such as Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, and the Americans with Disabilities Act.
 State and city laws, such as the New York State Human Rights Law and the New York City Human Rights Law also prohibit hostile work environments.
 The law usually doesn’t prevent offhand offensive jokes or inappropriate comments.
 However, if the harassment in your workplace is severe enough that a reasonable person would consider it a hostile work environment, you may have a legal claim and should speak to an experienced employment attorney.

 Seek Legal Assistance Today

 If you have experienced a hostile work environment, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.